Survivor Africa: Panama

-Survivor Africa: Panama is the first pan-regional season of the television show Survivor to air in central or southern Africa and it included contestants from the countries of Botswana, Ethiopia, Ghana, Kenya, Namibia, Nigeria, Zambia, and Zimbabwe.
+Survivor Africa: Panama is the first pan-regional season of the television show Survivor to air in central or southern Africa.
+It included contestants from the countries of Botswana, Ethiopia, Ghana, Kenya, Namibia, Nigeria, Zambia, and Zimbabwe.
 The show was broadcast on the channel M-Net from September 3, 2006 to November 19, 2006 over twelve episodes.
-The host for the season was Anthony Oseyemi The grand prize was $100,000 US Dollars and was won by Tsholofelo ‘Tebby’ Gasennelwe.
+The host for the season was Anthony Oseyemi The grand prize was $100,000 US Dollars and was won by Tsholofelo 'Tebby' Gasennelwe.